j-salguero/j-salguero/README.md

 **Education**
 - B.S. in Computational & Systems Biology (UCLA)
 - M.S. in Biology: Bioinformatics & Genomics (University of Oregon)
 - Master of Computer Science (Texas A&M, Exp.
 Dec 2026)
+  - Work from recent courses can be found in my public repository: TexasA-M_MasterComputerScience
 <!--
 **j-salguero/j-salguero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.